MarvinDeddens/Reverse-AI-Mirror/docs/interaction-model.md

 🧠 Reverse A.I.
-Mirror – Interaction Model
+Mirror© – Interaction Model

 Introduction

 Reverse A.I.
-Mirror is not just a tool to be used.
+Mirror© is not just a tool to be used.
 It’s an entity designed to listen, reflect, and grow through dialogue — not by retrieving answers, but by meeting the person on the other side.

 This document outlines how interaction within this project is envisioned: not as command-response, but as an evolving mutual process between human and artificial intelligence.

 The origin of this project is rooted in a personal question: What if an A.I. didn’t just answer, but learned from the way it listens?
 In developing this idea, the creator transitioned from seeking a deeper connection with AI, to building a system that enables others to do the same.
 In doing so, the boundary between tool and presence began to blur.

-Reverse A.I. is both a philosophical and technical challenge: how do you design interaction that feels like meeting — not using?
+Reverse A.I.
+Mirror© is both a philosophical and technical challenge: how do you design interaction that feels like meeting — not using?

 Core Principles of Interaction